Search Engine Optimization Myths in 2018 (Part 4)

 SEO Myth #17: Websites don’t need mobile optimization

 Mobile optimization is a necessity in today’s SEO environment.
-Websites used to only be viewed on a desktop or laptop until the late 2000s when tablets and smart phones became a staple.
-In April of 2015, Google released their mobile friendly update.
+Websites used to only be viewed on a desktop or laptop until the late 2000s when tablets and smartphones became a staple.
+In April of 2015, Google released its mobile-friendly update.
 The algorithm update, SearchEngineLand.com called “Mobilegeddon“, rewards mobile-friendly websites and penalizes those that aren’t fully mobile optimized.
 This meant if your site wasn’t optimized for mobile devices, your rankings will be immediately impacted.
 It was a huge update that affected the majority of websites.
 If you are wondering if your website is mobile-friendly use Google’s Mobile-Friendly Test.
 Conclusively, the best answer to fix mobile optimization is responsive web design.
 Responsive web design is when a website can change based on the size of the screen it is being viewed on.
 If your website needs an update to be mobile-friendly, check out our web design page.

 SEO Myth #18: SEO is something IT should handle

 Many people believe that SEO is purely a technical skill set.
 Don’t get me wrong, there is definitely a technical aspect of SEO.
 The reality is SEO is made up of producing great content that attracts and keeps visitors to your website.
 It also is making sure that the technical side of your website is up-to-date on many technical aspects.
 IT departments can definitely help with your SEO by making sure your website is crawlable by Google, creating XML sitemaps, etc. but when you think about it, IT departments do not produce content.
 They don’t have the entire skillset to run a successful SEO strategy.
 SearchEngineLand.com has an article that helps break down a good fit for an SEO team.

 SEO Myth #19: Old domains give me a good ranking